isc-projects/kea/doc/sphinx/arm/classify.rst

 The list of tokens is created when the configuration file is processed, with most expressions and values being converted to a token.
 The list is organized in reverse Polish notation.
-During execution, the list will be traversed in order; as each token is executed it will be able to pop values from the top of the stack and eventually push its result on the top of the stack.
+During execution, the list is traversed in order; as each token is executed, it is able to pop values from the top of the stack and eventually push its result on the top of the stack.
 Imagine the following expression: